Marcellus Shale Oil & Gas Discussion archives

 Is there anything saying excepted or reserved in that deed?

-No it does not say excepted or reserved
+No, it does not say excepted or reserved.

-Thanks so much for the reply
+Thanks so much for the reply.

 Shanthi: It sounds like everything owned by the grantor (the one selling the property) was conveyed.
-To be sure that the grantor owned all the mineral rights (or oil and gas rights, could be different) it would be necessary to trace back to where the grantor was conveyed the property, then back and back as far as can be found.
+To be sure that the grantor owned all the mineral rights (or oil and gas rights, which could be different) it would be necessary to trace back to where the grantor was conveyed the property, then back and back as far as can be found.

-Thank you so very much for the information
+Thank you so very much for the information.

 You can go spend some time in your courthouse.
 Ask the ladies who work in the record room for help.
 They’re always very friendly and helpful.
 They can’t give you legal advice or interpret documents, but they’ll help you find documents and learn your way around.
 It takes some time, but it’ll probably be cheaper than hiring an attorney, or even a landman.